MPL Medial Patella Luxation

 We offer a LOW-COST Economic MPL & ARTHRITIS BUNDLES

-Medial Patella Luxation in Bulldogs and French Bulldogs REPAIR
+Medial Patella Luxation in Bulldogs: SURGICAL REPAIR

 MOST COMMON BULLDOG ORTHOPEDIC CONDITIONS